terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Layering — is it really a useful approach in Business IT Enterprise Architecture.md

 date:: [[Sat, 20.08.2022]]
-title:: @Layering — is it really a useful approach in Business/IT/Enterprise Architecture? item-type:: [[blogPost]] access-date:: 2022-08-21T05:37:52Z original-title:: Layering — is it really a useful approach in Business/IT/Enterprise Architecture?
+title:: @Layering — is it really a useful approach in Business IT Enterprise Architecture item-type:: [[blogPost]] access-date:: 2022-08-21T05:37:52Z original-title:: Layering — is it really a useful approach in Business/IT/Enterprise Architecture?